Skip to main content Skip to navigation

 • focuses on the decision maker’s objectives, and is frank, honest, apolitical and constructive about the best way to achieve them (even if this means challenging the decision maker’s understanding and initial preference)

-• ensures decision makers are alerted to the possible consequences of following particular policies.
+• ensures decision makers are alerted to the possible consequences of different choices.

 Outlines risks and mitigations#